nikmaxon/nikmaxon/README.md

 <h1 align="center">Python Backend Developer</h1>

 ## About Me:
-👋 Hi I'm Maxom.
+👋 Hi I'm Maxim.
 I want to create efficient and scalable web applications.

 💡 I'm focused on crafting quality and clean code, adhering to the principles of DRY (Don't Repeat Yourself) KISS (Keep It Simple, Stupid).